Disclosure

 Disclosure and its subcomponents each render a default element that is sensible for that component: the Button renders a <button>, Panel renders a <div>.
 By contrast, the root Disclosure component does not render an element, and instead renders its children directly by default.

-Use the as prop to render a component as a different element or as your own custom component, making sure your custom components forward refs so that Headless UI can wire things up correctly.
+Use the as prop to render the component as a different element or as your own custom component, making sure your custom components forward refs so that Headless UI can wire things up correctly.

-import { forwardRef, Fragment } from 'react' import { Disclosure } from '@headlessui/react'
+import { forwardRef } from 'react'

 let MyCustomButton = forwardRef(function (props, ref) {